SubnauticaModding/Nautilus-Proto/Nautilus/Documentation/tutorials/story-goals.md

 | LocationGoalTracker | LocationGoal   | Completes a goal when the player stays within range of a certain position for a specified period of time.                                |
 | CompoundGoalTracker | CompoundGoal   | Completes a goal when all required "precondition" goals have been completed.                                                             |

 However, beyond the tracking and scheduling there are only two essential properties of Story Goal events: their `key` and `goalType`.
-Due to this fact, goals can be arbitrarily executed with the static `StoryGoal.Execute(string, GoalType)` method, and all actions on completion will still be performed.
+Due to this fact, goals can be arbitrarily executed with methods such as `StoryGoal.Execute(string, GoalType)` and `StoryGoalManager.main.IsGoalComplete(string key)` (without a reference to the goal object), and all actions on completion will still be performed.

 Every Story Goal has its own Goal Type which determines the automatic action on completion: